nathan-gardner/SECON2023Robot/README.md

 Luke McGill is an undergraduate Electrical Engineering student and is currently a Senior at Tennessee Technological University.
 He likes Chick-fil-a and long walks on the beach.

 Mark Beech is an undergraduate Electrical Engineering student and is currently a senior at Tennessee Technological University.
 Mark is a member of the Southeastcon Robotics Competition Hardware Team.
 Mark was responsible for the Sorting subsystem signoff.
+Mark is responsible for the sorting subsystem at this time.

 ### **Faculty Supervisor**